HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-problems-health-concerns-intro.md

 - <span class="bg-success" markdown="1">\* See the US Core General Guidance page for [Searching Using lastUpdated].
 Updates to `Meta.lastUpdated` **SHOULD** reflect:</span><!-- new-content -->
   - <span class="bg-success" markdown="1">New problems and health concerns</span><!-- new-content -->
-  - <span class="bg-success" markdown="1">Changes in the clinical status or verifications status of a problem or health concern</span><!-- new-content -->
+  - <span class="bg-success" markdown="1">Changes in the clinical status or verifications status of problems or health concerns</span><!-- new-content -->

 {% include meta-updated-next-version.md %}